Do Weeds Still Grow in Heaven?

 An essay about this body of work was written by Casey Mecija.
 It was also translated into French by Catherine Barnabé.

 This exhibition takes place at Gallery 101 (Ottawa) from November 9 to December 14, 2024.
-It continues at the Southern Alberta Art Gallery (Lethbridge) in January 2025.
+It continues at the Southern Alberta Art Gallery (Lethbridge) from January 25 to April 12, 2025.
 Some artwork was included in group exhibitions The Traces that Remain at MAI (Montreal), measured by hand at Artspeak (Vancouver), and indiscernible thresholds, escaped veillances at the University of Toronto Art Museum.

 I would like to thank the generous support of the Canada Council for the Arts, The Ontario Arts Council and Toronto Arts Council in the making of this work.